unforswearing/dued/help.md

 3. When using `dued` to get a date and time, the time will reflect the current hour.
 If you are running the script past the 30 minute mark, your future time will be based on the hour you ran the script, not the next hour (meaning if you ran the script at `5:40 PM` will show as `5 PM` on your clipboard, not `6 PM`).
 I would like to change this so that tasks assigned with a future date and time will reflect the latest time possible, based on when the script is run.

-	**NOTE** To get around this issue (and because I don't ever use due times) `dued` v 0.0.2 will *not* have a time  option.
+	**NOTE** To get around this issue (and because I don't ever use due times) `dued` v 0.0.2 will *not* have a **Date And Time**  option.
 This applies to the Alfred Workflow only.
 The service and application will retain this functionality.
 I will post the raw code for the time option, in case anyone wants to keep it with the workflow.

 If you encounter a problem with this script that is not listed above, [let me know](https://github.com/unforswearing/dued/issues).
 <BR>